dpabon/sistematica2015/README.md

-## Phylogenetic Reconstruction of Mitocondria using Protein sequences##
+## Phylogenetic Reconstruction of Mitochondria using Protein sequences##

-For use the scripts you will required the next programs:
+To use the scripts you will required the next programs:

 - [**Amphora2**](https://github.com/martinwu/AMPHORA2)
 - [**Bioperl**](http://www.bioperl.org/wiki/Main_Page)